 Pros of Using a Keyboard Amp for Bass

 As I mentioned earlier, there are quite a lot of bass players who actually prefer using keyboard amps to bass amps.
-And here are some of the reasons why they go keyboard amps over bass amps.
+Here are some of the reasons why they go with keyboard amps over bass amps.

 1. You get a richer bass tone